Note: This story was updated on Sept. 23, 2019, with an additional losartan recall from Torrent Pharmaceuticals.

 Irbesartan.
 In July, the FDA announced a voluntary recall of irbesartan tablets.
 See which products were affected by the recall.
 In January 2019, Prinston Pharmaceutical Inc., doing business as Solco Healthcare LLC, voluntarily recalled eight lots of irbersartan-based drugs.
 These are not yet listed on the FDA's website of all recalled ibersartan products.
-The recall involves irbersartan and irbersartan HCTZ tabletes manufactured in China.
+The recall involves irbersartan and irbersartan HCTZ tablets manufactured in China.

 Why are the drugs being recalled?

 In each case, a recalled drug was contaminated with N-nitrosodimethylamine (NDMA), N-nitrosodiethylamine (NDEA) or N-Nitroso N-Methyl 4-amino butyric acid (NMBA).

 NDEA is used to make rocket fuel and can also be found in some food and drinking water, but at low levels.
 It can also be created through certain chemical reactions and as a byproduct of industrial processes.